MikhaD/nixos-config/README.md

   - Use unused timer.success, timer.failure, timer.warning, gitBranch.statusSummary, directory.abridged
   - Remove functions from bashrc that are not used when sections are toggled off
   - Create directory icons option
+  - Update readme with new prompt section & examples